 "I spent the last twenty-six years living and working in Los Angeles as an actress and despite many trips home over the years, I have only been back to Oxford once since leaving.
 So it feels momentous to present my book at Blackwell’s, a place in which I spent so many wistful hours (and pounds).
 I fully expect to be a nostalgic puddle by the end of the evening."

-Wifehouse is technically Sonja's second novel; her first, Lion, was published in the U.S. by New York Review of Books last year and will be published by Bonnier Books in the U.K. in 2027.
+Wifehouse is technically Sonya's second novel; her first, Lion, was published in the U.S. by New York Review of Books last year and will be published by Bonnier Books in the U.K. in 2027.